zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ## 🎯 Custom Code Deployment

-We continue our streak in supporting [model deployment](2022-03-02-continuous-deployment.md) in ZenML by introducing a feature that allows you to deploy custom codes alongside your models on KServe or Seldon.
+We continue our streak in supporting [model deployment](2022-03-02-continuous-deployment.md) in ZenML by introducing a feature that allows you to deploy custom code alongside your models on KServe or Seldon.

 With this, you can now ship the model with the pre-processing and post-processing code to run within the deployment environment.